 Setting Boundaries to End Codependency and Emotional Eating.

 One of the most important steps in breaking outside of your codependency and unhealthy eating habits is to set boundaries within your relationship.
 As a caretaker, peacemaker, and individual learning all these soul lessons it might be especially difficult in any situation to say no to your loved one but it is necessary.

 It's time to start living the life you imagined, your only limit is you.

 As children, we were taught that our needs were unimportant.
 As adults, we struggle to identify and name our feelings, thoughts, and needs.
 We may not know how we feel about certain issues.
 We may not know what we need physically, emotionally, or mentally.
 When we can identify our needs, we are afraid to share them.
 We’ve internalized the idea that doing so would be “selfish” or “mean,” so we often distort the truth to avoid offending others.

 AN EXAGGERATED SENSE OF RESPONSIBILITY FOR OTHERS

-Codependent individuals feel it is our responsibility to help, fix, or heal others, even if doing so puts our own wellbeing in jeopardy.
+Codependent individuals feel it is their responsibility to help, fix, or heal others, even if doing so puts their well-being in jeopardy.
 Many of us willingly take on disproportionate amounts of physical, financial, and emotional responsibility when others are in distress, though doing so often leaves us feeling resentful and used.